-Having tucked away a yummy waffle breakfast at the Brambles B&B, we began our last day on the North Downs Way en route to Dover.
-We stopped by the beautifully restored East Kent Railway station in Lower Eythorne.
-There is a little café which is located in an old train car that was used by a circus to transport their elephants.
+Having tucked away a yummy breakfast of waffles at the Brambles B&B, we began our final day on the North Downs Way, a nine-mile walk to the English Channel and the city of Dover.
+Before leaving Lower Eythorne we stopped by the beautifully restored East Kent Railway station which has a small café, located in an old train car that was used by a circus to transport their elephants.

-We were only about 1 mile from the NDW and rejoined it at Waldershare Park.
-Waldershare House was just across a field and rather impressive due to its size.
+We rejoined the NDW at Waldershare Park with the rather impressive Waldershare House just across a field.
 The property was purchased in 1705 by Sir Henry

 Walking through the park was most pleasant.

 We found a swing in the park and could not resist!

 We were soon back into the expansive agricultural fields.